hansroland/reflex-dom-inbits/tutorial.md

 ## Used Library Versions

 Today Hackage has reflex version 0.4 and reflex-dom version 0.3.
-However for both libraries there are newer and better versions on Github: [reflex-0.5](https://github.com/reflex-frp/reflex) and
+However for both libraries there are newer and much better versions on Github: [reflex-0.5](https://github.com/reflex-frp/reflex) and
 [reflex-dom.0.4](https://github.com/reflex-frp/reflex-dom)

 The main improvements of the Github versions are: